Nithishuink/spark_foundation/README.md

-A simple banking System by U.Nikesh Kumar
+A simple banking System by U.Nithish